 The new system was piloted at two locations where previous acceptance was the lowest among 42 offices.
 The project managers on the pilot were hesitant at first, but quickly adapted to the new system.
 They made a few suggestions for changes and universally stated this should have been rolled out the first time.
 The system was rolled out to all locations within three months.
 A field audit seven months later has shown that the original business case has been exceeded and more than 99% of project managers use the tool daily.

 Ensuring the tool is easy to use and supports common work ticket activities is critical to success.

 Paper ends up piled on dashboards and often does not get transcribed into the system until days later.
 Billable time or equipment usage is forgotten and is not invoiced.
-Company men cannot remember exactly what was done, making them hesitant to sign documentation for payment.
+Company men cannot remember exactly what was done and are hesitant to sign documentation for payment.

 We led a series of workshops with a number of operations and project managers to determine what would encourage better compliance for using the work order system and increasing the accuracy of billing.
 The team determined that a bonus structure of 3-5% based on timeliness and accuracy was the best solution.
 Timeliness would be measured between project completion and company man signature.
 Accuracy would be measured based on the results of random audits.
-Simply stating that it is part of the job and you would be fired if you did not comply was not an option.
+Simply stating that it’s part of the job and one would be fired if they did not comply was not an option.
 Project managers are in great demand and they could easily leave to work for the competition.

 This improvement was the direct result of rewarding the appropriate behaviors.

 Deploying technology to the field should be simple.
 Many software companies and consulting firms will try to over-engineer solutions that are expensive and difficult to use.
-Oilfield services companies can take advantage of tools to support field-level operations if there is a focus on ease of use and rewards.
+OFS companies can take advantage of tools to support field-level operations if there is a focus on ease of use and rewards.